Orlando Pirates (IFL): Indoor Football League (2021–present)

 On August 19, 2020, the Pirates announced that they were joining the Indoor Football League for the 2021 season as its first East Coast-based team and had signed a three-year lease extension with the DCU Center.
 The Pirates finished in second place following the regular season and defeated the regular season champion, the Arizona Rattlers, in the United Bowl to win their first league championship.

 In 2022, head coach Pass transitioned to become the director of football personnel development for the Pirates and defensive coordinator Rayshaun Kizer was promoted to head coach.
 The Pirates finished the season with a record of 11–5 in the regular season and fell to the Quad City Steamwheelers in the first round of the IFL playoffs in OT 39–38.
 Four players were selected to the All-IFL team at the end of the season.
 Defensive back Aarion Maxey-Penton and wide receiver Thomas Owens received First All-IFL team honors while defensive lineman Da'Sean Downey and offensive lineman Roubbens Joseph received Second All-IFL team honors.

 On November 6, 2023, the Pirates announced that they had signed a multi-year lease with the Tsongas Center at UMass Lowell beginning with the 2024 season.
 On October 18, 2025, the team announced that they were "leaving Massachusetts" after seven seasons.

-Move to Orlando (2026-future)
+Move to Orlando (2026–present)

-On November 17th, 2025, they announced they are moving from Lowell, Massachusetts (Tsongas Center) to Orlando, Florida.
+On November 17, 2025, they announced they are moving from Lowell, Massachusetts (Tsongas Center) to Orlando, Florida.
 They will play in the Kia Center.